PagerDuty (NYSE:PD) Releases FY 2023 Earnings Guidance

-PagerDuty (NYSE:PD – Get Rating) last released its quarterly earnings data on Wednesday, March 16th.
-The company reported ($0.34) earnings per share for the quarter, missing the consensus estimate of ($0.20) by ($0.14).
+PagerDuty (NYSE:PD – Get Rating) last posted its quarterly earnings results on Wednesday, March 16th.
+The company reported ($0.34) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.20) by ($0.14).
 PagerDuty had a negative return on equity of 38.39% and a negative net margin of 38.19%.
-The firm had revenue of $78.51 million for the quarter, compared to the consensus estimate of $76.08 million.
-During the same period in the previous year, the business earned ($0.27) EPS.
-The firm’s revenue was up 32.4% compared to the same quarter last year.
-As a group, equities research analysts anticipate that PagerDuty will post -1.18 EPS for the current fiscal year.
+The company had revenue of $78.51 million during the quarter, compared to analyst estimates of $76.08 million.
+During the same period last year, the company posted ($0.27) earnings per share.
+The company’s revenue was up 32.4% compared to the same quarter last year.
+On average, analysts forecast that PagerDuty will post -1.18 EPS for the current year.

-In related news, VP Stacey Giamalis sold 1,900 shares of the firm’s stock in a transaction on Thursday, February 10th.
-The shares were sold at an average price of $35.01, for a total value of $66,519.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Jennifer Tejada sold 68,182 shares of PagerDuty stock in a transaction on Wednesday, February 9th.
-The stock was sold at an average price of $33.67, for a total transaction of $2,295,687.94.
+In related news, VP Stacey Giamalis sold 1,900 shares of PagerDuty stock in a transaction dated Thursday, February 10th.
+The shares were sold at an average price of $35.01, for a total transaction of $66,519.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CRO Dave Justice sold 1,737 shares of PagerDuty stock in a transaction dated Tuesday, March 29th.
+The stock was sold at an average price of $37.97, for a total transaction of $65,953.89.
 The disclosure for this sale can be found here.
-Insiders sold 295,683 shares of company stock worth $9,620,360 over the last quarter.
-9.90% of the stock is owned by corporate insiders.
+Insiders have sold a total of 297,420 shares of company stock worth $9,681,103 over the last 90 days.
+9.90% of the stock is owned by company insiders.

-Hedge funds have recently added to or reduced their stakes in the business.
-State Street Corp boosted its position in shares of PagerDuty by 1.7% in the fourth quarter.
-State Street Corp now owns 1,675,260 shares of the company’s stock valued at $58,215,000 after acquiring an additional 27,427 shares during the period.
-Morgan Stanley boosted its position in shares of PagerDuty by 2.3% in the second quarter.
-Morgan Stanley now owns 1,101,662 shares of the company’s stock valued at $46,909,000 after acquiring an additional 25,124 shares during the period.
-Barclays PLC boosted its position in shares of PagerDuty by 59.4% in the fourth quarter.
-Barclays PLC now owns 177,351 shares of the company’s stock valued at $6,162,000 after acquiring an additional 66,124 shares during the period.
-California State Teachers Retirement System boosted its position in shares of PagerDuty by 3.1% in the fourth quarter.
-California State Teachers Retirement System now owns 101,362 shares of the company’s stock valued at $3,522,000 after acquiring an additional 3,035 shares during the period.
-Finally, LPL Financial LLC boosted its position in shares of PagerDuty by 7.9% in the fourth quarter.
-LPL Financial LLC now owns 63,445 shares of the company’s stock valued at $2,205,000 after acquiring an additional 4,658 shares during the period.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+State Street Corp boosted its holdings in PagerDuty by 1.7% in the 4th quarter.
+State Street Corp now owns 1,675,260 shares of the company’s stock valued at $58,215,000 after purchasing an additional 27,427 shares during the period.
+Morgan Stanley lifted its holdings in shares of PagerDuty by 2.3% during the 2nd quarter.
+Morgan Stanley now owns 1,101,662 shares of the company’s stock worth $46,909,000 after acquiring an additional 25,124 shares during the period.
+Barclays PLC lifted its holdings in shares of PagerDuty by 59.4% during the 4th quarter.
+Barclays PLC now owns 177,351 shares of the company’s stock worth $6,162,000 after acquiring an additional 66,124 shares during the period.
+California State Teachers Retirement System lifted its holdings in shares of PagerDuty by 3.1% during the 4th quarter.
+California State Teachers Retirement System now owns 101,362 shares of the company’s stock worth $3,522,000 after acquiring an additional 3,035 shares during the period.
+Finally, LPL Financial LLC lifted its holdings in shares of PagerDuty by 7.9% during the 4th quarter.
+LPL Financial LLC now owns 63,445 shares of the company’s stock worth $2,205,000 after acquiring an additional 4,658 shares during the period.
 90.47% of the stock is owned by hedge funds and other institutional investors.

 PagerDuty, Inc operates a digital operations management platform in the United States and internationally.
 Its digital operations management platform collects data digital signals from virtually any software-enabled system or device, and leverage powerful machine learning to correlate, process, and predict opportunities and issues.